syvjohan/Interpreter/README.md

 Interpreter specification:
 Expression ends with a newline.

+Undefined datatypes is treated as an INT
 Can calculate INT & FLOAT.

 typecast between INT -> FLOAT and the other way around.
+To print DEC (FLOAT) print DEC after the PRINT command.

 Supported datatypes are INT, FLOAT & STRING.
 No support for negative numbers.